The American Journal of Managed Care February 2016

 To be included in our analyses, plans had to have a price estimator tool available to their members.
 For the analyses, we characterized health plans by total size of enrollment (using quintiles), time since their price estimator tool became available (<1 year, 1-3 years, >3 years), and vendor type for their tool (health plan, third-party, or a combination of both).
 We examined the overall frequencies and Fisher’s exact tests for each price estimator tool characteristic, stratified by health plan characteristics (not all results are reported).
 Following the calculation of frequencies, we compiled and summarized all open-ended responses.
 Any plans that did not provide a price estimator tool were excluded from analyses.

 A total of 43 plans responded to the survey, resulting in a 43% response rate.
 The characteristics of the responding plans can be found in the eAppendix (available at www.ajmc.com).
 Of the 43 plans that responded during both phases of data collection, 11 did not provide a price estimator tool to their members, although 4 of these 11 intended to provide a tool within 12 to 24 months.
 One plan of the 43 had made a tool available during our second phase of data collection in 2015, but did not provide updated responses to the survey.
 Our final analytic sample is thus composed of the remaining 31 plans that provided price estimator tools to their members.

 The 31 plans included in the analyses account for 140.8 million commercial enrollees, corresponding to 75.9% of the total national commercial enrollment for 2014.18 Thirty-nine percent of these plans launched their price estimator tools more than 3 years ago, and just under half of the 31 plans (45%) offered multiple tools to their members—both provided by the plan directly and through arrangements with third-party vendors.

 Capabilities of health plan price estimator tools.
 Our results indicated that health plan members have access to a variety of price estimator tool capabilities (Table 1).
 Ninety-four percent of plans allowed for provider comparison shopping and about 58% displayed estimates for prescription drug costs.
 In generating price estimates, plans account for various member characteristics depending on the type of service being estimated.
 For instance, a member’s zip code (94%), product type (77%), and benefit design (77%) are commonly used characteristics for provider comparison shopping.
 In contrast, about one-third of plans account for member zip code (35%), product type (29%), and benefit design (29%) for cost estimates of prescription drugs (Table 1).

 Services for which estimates may be obtained.
 Eighty percent of health plans choose which services to provide estimates for based on the most commonly used procedures and services.
-Of the most commonly used procedures, we found that nearly all of the plans provided estimates for elective outpatient surgery (97%), radiology services (eg, x-rays, computed tomography scans) (97%), and inpatient surgical services (97%) (Figure
+Of the most commonly used procedures, we found that nearly all of the plans provided estimates for elective outpatient surgery (97%), radiology services (eg, x-rays, computed tomography scans) (97%), and inpatient surgical services (97%) (Figure).

 A majority of health plans also provided estimates for physician services (71%) and services associated with select chronic conditions (61%), such as glycated hemoglobin testing for patients with diabetes.
 Open-ended responses revealed that many members might also obtain estimates for preventive services, including wellness visits, preventive screenings, and behavioral health services.
 Less common, are estimates for services at retail/convenience clinics (32%), services provided in the emergency department (26%), and telemedicine (6%).

 Data taken into consideration.
 Data used to generate price estimates for the services primarily consisted of a health plan’s historical paid claims for a specific geographic area (55%), the health plan’s historical allowed rates (the maximum a health plan will pay an in-network provider for a service) for specific providers (52%), and a plan’s current negotiated rates (ie, the price negotiated between the health plan and the provider for a service) for specific providers (45%).
 These data are generally updated quarterly or semiannually (65%).